2024-01-17 14:26:37

 Many people with psoriasis can relate to Dante’s description of hell.
 The itching resulting from this condition has been compared to a fire ant attack.

 Patients with liver disease have even undergone transplants because they were unable to deal with the itching sensation.
-And some cancer patients stop taking medications that could save their lives because they can’t stand the itching the medications cause.
+And some cancer patients stop taking medications that might save their lives because they can’t stand the itching the medications cause.

 Photo credit, Getty Images